10:35am PT by Eriq Gardner

 The messy wrongful death litigation over the fateful plane crash in Colombia for the 2015 shooting of American Made doesn't appear to be ending anytime soon.
 Not after a Los Angeles Superior Court judge quietly ruled last month that producers including Imagine Entertainment, Cross Creek Pictures and Vendian Entertainment must continue to face the claim that they owed Alan Purwin, one of the individuals killed, a duty of care.
 As a result, producers are looking at the possibility of a trial currently scheduled for January 2019.

-American Made was directed by Doug Liman and starred Tom Cruise as a pilot recruited by the CIA in the 1980s to try to capture drug kingpin Pablo Escobar.
+American Made was directed by Doug Liman and starred Tom Cruise as a pilot working for both the CIA and drug kingpin Pablo Escobar.
 The film was released in theaters this past September, and it earned warm reviews and grossed nearly $135 million worldwide.
 However, it may end up being best remembered for the questions raised about safety in Hollywood filmmaking.